MyLife-Services/mylife-chatgpt-retrieval-plugin/README.md

 Follow these steps to quickly set up and run the MyLife ChatGPT Retrieval Plugin using Docker:

 - `docker-compose up -d`
-  - if updating the python dependencies, run `docker-compose build text-embedding-server` to rebuild the image
+  - if updating the python dependencies, run `docker-compose build mylife-embedding-server` to rebuild the image

 ## Quickstart